 Tolerancing is one primary means to guarantee part interchangeability and functionality.
 It also has a far-reaching effect on manufacturing processes in terms of both cost and productivity.
-The need to integrate product and process data and to be able to update the tolerance information based on the current level of processing is important to the end users.
+The need to integrate product and process data and to be able to update the tolerance information based on the current level of processing is important to the end-users.
 Having tolerances available when generating machining commands or even at run time is essential to enabling adaptive machining.
-Some commercial systems such as MDSI [57], have used their proprietary tolerancing approaches to provide adaptive cutting speeds based on the tolerances and machine dynamics resulting in shortening the machining time.
+Some commercial systems such as MDSI (Manufacturing Data Systems 2004) have used their proprietary tolerancing approaches to provide adaptive cutting speeds based on the tolerances and machine dynamics resulting in shortening the machining time.
 However, tolerance issues have not been adequately addressed in the STEP-NC standards, partly because of the uncoordinated work in other parts of STEP for representing tolerances.
-This is reflected by the isolated work in developing standards such as AP203 e2, AP219, AP214 and AP224, and the effort of "porting" the tolerances in some of these APs into ISO 14649, AP238 and AP240.
+This is reflected by the isolated work in developing standards such as AP203 e2, AP219, AP214 and AP224, and the effort of 'porting' the tolerances in some of these APs into ISO 14649, AP238 and AP240.
 In recent years, some work has been carried out to integrate tolerances into the product model.
-Two different approaches have been discussed, introducing "measuring features" as new geometry items and introducing the "criteria" concept which helps to interpret tolerance information.
-The criteria itself is defined based on a geometrical item, which might be a feature [23].
-Tolerance harmonisation has also been underway for some time.
-The technical issues in tolerance harmonisation have been resolved, i.e. those for design (AP203 and AP214), those for manufacturing (AP224 and AP238) and those for inspection (AP219).
-However, there is still a long way before the harmonised tolerances are put in place in these APs.
+Two different approaches have been discussed, introducing 'measuring features' as new geometry items and introducing the 'criteria' concept which helps to interpret tolerance information.
+The criteria are defined based on a geometrical item, which might be a feature (IMS STEP-NC Consortium 2003).
+Tolerance harmonization has also been under way for some time.
+The technical issues in tolerance harmonization have been resolved, i.e. those for design (AP203 and AP214), those for manufacturing (AP224 and AP238) and those for inspection (AP219).
+However, there is still a long way to go before the harmonized tolerances are put into place in these APs.

 All of the above effort seems to have fallen short of acknowledging and addressing the differences between tolerances of different types and purposes.
 For product assembly, tolerance requirements of a finished product are usually allocated to dimensions of individual parts and/or their design features.
 The allocated part tolerances are thus called design tolerances.
 For part manufacture, design tolerances are often converted into manufacturing tolerances, i.e. the tolerances of intermediate working dimensions in part fabrication processes, e.g. in machining processes.
 These two types of tolerances in many cases differ from each other.
-Take the part in figure 22 for example [14], where the product design dimensions (D1,D2) with their respective tolerances (T1,T2) are shown in figure 22(a).
+Take the part in figure 22, for example (Ding et al. 2004), where the product design dimensions (D1, D2) with their respective tolerances (T1, T2) are shown in figure 22(a).
 The manufacturing process involves two operations to remove material and generate resultant dimensions (figure 22(b)).
-Accordingly, there are two working dimensions (WD1,WD2) that are the direct results of these two manufacturing operations.
-The task is then to establish the relation between D1, D2 and WD1,WD2 and to transform design tolerances (T1,T2) to those of manufacturing (WT1,WT2).
+Accordingly, there are two working dimensions (WD1, WD2) that are the direct results of these two manufacturing operations.
+The task is then to establish the relation between D1, D2 and WD1, WD2 and to transform design tolerances (T1, T2) to those of manufacturing (WT1, WT2).

 Figure 22.
-Design tolerances and manufacturing tolerances [14]
+Design tolerances and manufacturing tolerances (Ding et al. 2004).

 From the standardization point of view, it is desirable and also feasible to have one abstract model of tolerances, i.e. one EXPRESS schema.
-However, tolerances present in different Part 21 files generated based on different APs need to be "flagged" unambiguously, be it design tolerances based on AP203e2, manufacturing tolerances based on ISO 14649, AP238, AP240 and maybe even AP224, and inspection tolerances based on AP219.
+However, tolerances present in different Part 21 files generated based on different APs need to be 'flagged' unambiguously, be it design tolerances based on AP203e2, manufacturing tolerances based on ISO 14649, AP238, AP240 and maybe even AP224, and inspection tolerances based on AP219.
 While relating/converting tolerances of different types is altogether another challenging task, distinctions among them must be made clear.

-5.6 Generic CAPP Language
+5.6 Generic CAPP language